Taqwa & Piety

 The Prophet SAW said that this is how minor sins work.
 They keep throwing the minor sin on the pile until it becomes a major sin.
 So parents, in order to ensure their chances for getting righteous children should be themselves righteous.

-Originally edited by Angelica Djanie for Islamic Online University Blog.
+Originally edited by Angelica Djanie for the Islamic Online University Blog.